11 Things To Do In Macau With Kids

 Two pandas were given to Macau in celebration of the 10th anniversary of Macau’s reunification in China.
 The Giant Panda Pavilion is little bit out of the way unless you are already on Coloane Island.
 You won’t spend a ton of time here but kids ages 12 and under as well as seniors are free with others at $10 MOP.
 It’s cheap and cute.
 Who doesn’t love a panda?

 1. If arriving from Hong Kong, upgrade to first class on the ferry.
 Doing so will allow you first off the ferry and into the customs line.
 The difference in price is not significant.
 Again, read about our experience in first class on Cotai Jet.

 2. Hong Kong dollars are widely accepted all over Macau if you don’t feel like exchanging money for Macanese patacas.
 They are pegged together so it’s usually $7.8 HKD and MOP to $1 USD.

 3. There are no seat belts in Macau taxi back seats.
 None.
-Go with the flow or book a hotel with a fleet of cars.
+Go with the flow or book a hotel (if booking online, our site partner Agoda typically has the best prices in Asia) with a fleet of cars.

 Have you been to Macau?
 What did you think?

 *Photo credit: Skywalk, Macau Tower.
 All others are via my Instagram feed.